top of page

 What is mindfulness meditation?

-Meditation is an important part of mindfulness practice & has been proven to change our brains at a neurological level.
+Meditation is an key part of mindfulness practice & has been proven to change our brains at a neurological level.
 Regular practice strengthens parts of the brain responsible for concentration, memory & emotional regulation, as well as calming the areas responsible for the stress response.
-Mindfulness meditation is quite simple - we focus our attention on something to anchor us in the present moment (breath, physical sensations, sounds, etc.) Meditation is not about completely emptying your mind or pushing thoughts away.
-It is simply observing what is happening in the present moment, without judgement.
-It is normal for the mind to wander - we learn to simply catch it & gently bring it back to our focus.
+Mindfulness meditation is quite simple - we focus our attention on something to anchor us in the present moment (breath, physical sensations, sounds, etc.)

 You do not have to sit cross-legged to meditate.
 Nor do you have to do it for hours!
 Little & often can be a great way to start - as little as ten minutes a day can be very beneficial, although you may find that you want to sit for longer as you begin to feel the benefits.
 Meditations included in the workshops & 6 week course are all guided.

-Is mindfulness suitable for people with mental health conditions?
+Is mindfulness suitable for everybody?

-My course is designed to be helpful for general stress & anxiety but if you have been diagnosed with (or suspect you have) a mental health condition or are experiencing severe emotional distress, you should contact your GP to discuss your suitability for the course.
-You may be able to get a referral for support more suitable for you.
-If you’re unsure if these classes or workshops are right for you, please get in touch (any information given will be kept confidential).
+My approach is designed to be helpful for general stress & anxiety but if you have been diagnosed with (or suspect you have) a mental health condition or are experiencing severe emotional distress, it is wise to contact your GP.
+You may be able to get a referral for more specialised support.
+In many cases, mindfulness can be a great support when used alongside other types of treatment & therapy.

 How long will it take to feel the benefits of practicing mindfulness?